Employment Opportunities

 - Strong advocacy and crisis-management skills

-- Creativity, flexibility, resiliency, and empathy
+- Authenticity, resiliency, and flexibility

 The Upper Valley Haven is proud to be an Equal Opportunity Employer.
 We are committed to creating a diverse workplace environment that is welcoming and safe for all.
 All applicants will receive consideration for employment without regard to race, ethnicity, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, veteran status, or any other characteristic protected by federal, state, or local laws.
 We are committed to compliance with all fair employment practices regarding citizenship and immigration status.